piggypiggyyoinkyoink/instant-messenger/README.txt

 Initialisation:

 Start server: python server.py <PORT_NUMBER>
+Note: if no port number specified, the default is 42000.

 Start client: python client.py <USERNAME> <IP_ADDRESS> <PORT_NUMBER>
-Note: if no port number specified, the default is 42000.
+Note: default values are "default" "

 Instant Messenger commands:

 /chat <username> :
 Enter chat mode with a user.
 Subsequent messages are unicasted to user <username>.
-Note: <username> has to be online for messages to be received.
+Note: <username> has to be online for messages to be received, otherwise attempts to send messages will display a "recipient is offline" message.

 /gc <groupname> :
 Enter group chat mode with group <groupname>.
 Subsequent messages are multicasted to all users in group <groupname>.
-Note: If you are not a member of <groupname>, the chat mode will not be changed and a suitable message is displayed.
+If you are not a member of <groupname>, the chat mode will not be changed and a suitable message is displayed.

 /broadcast :
 Enter broadcast mode.
 Subsequent messages are broadcasted to all online users.